sunniesnow/sunniesnow/help.md

 {% katexmm %}

-To adjust the progress, drag the progress bar at the bottom of the screen.
+To adjust the progress, drag the progress bar at the bottom of the canvas.
 Use <kbd>ArrowLeft</kbd> and <kbd>ArrowRight</kbd> to adjust the progress by $2$ seconds.
 Use <kbd>,</kbd> and <kbd>.</kbd> to adjust the progress by $1/30$ seconds.
 Use <kbd>[</kbd> and <kbd>]</kbd> to forward or rewind the progress continuously.